learningequality/point-loma/README.md

 ```
     python setup.py install
 ```
-*Note:* Use *virutalenv* if you would like to test in a clean environment.
+*Note:* Use *virtualenv* if you would like to test in a clean environment.
 It was used in testing and building of this script.

 ## Usage
 Usage: `pointLoma [OPTIONS] LINK`